I have some errors with the hreflang tags

 Here are the most common error messages with hreflang usage:

-If your site has no hreflang tags, you'll need to copy-paste the hreflang links you will find in your Weglot Dashboard -> Select your project -> Setup page (for non-WordPress projects).
+If your site doesn't have any hreflang tags, you'll need to copy-paste the hreflang links you will find in your Weglot Dashboard -> Select your project -> Setup page (for non-WordPress projects).

-You should have the exact same number of hreflang tags in your original version as in your translated version(s).
+Your original version should have the exact same number of hreflang tags as your translated version(s).

 The hreflang tags must be identical in each URL contained in the hreflang tags.
-For example, if you have 3 hreflang tags:
+For example, if you have three hreflang tags:

 The same hreflang tags must be on all these pages.

-Note: you can contact Weglot support so we can make sure not to add Weglot's hreflang tags.
+If you manage your hreflang tags on your side, you can contact Weglot support so we can make sure Weglot's hreflang tags are not added.

-Make sure that you didn't add the Weglot hreflang links several times in your HTML source code or that you are not using another translation tool on your website in addition to Weglot.
+Ensure the Weglot hreflang links are not added several times in your HTML source code or that you are not using another translation tool on your website besides Weglot.

-Also, on Shopify websites, make sure that you don't have any registered language in your Shopify admin > Settings > Store Languages.
+On Shopify websites, ensure you don't have any registered languages in your Shopify admin > Settings > Store Languages.
 If so, please unpublish and delete them.
 They are indeed something different from Weglot, and it can create some conflicts in the code.

-Note that Weglot adds the hreflang tags but doesn't add the canonical tag in your HTML code, so you need to add the canonical tag on your side, as it can't be done by Weglot.
+Note that Weglot adds the hreflang tags but doesn't add the canonical tag in your HTML code.
+You must add the canonical tag on your side, as Weglot can't do it.

-When the canonical is added, Weglot will then automatically replace the canonical tag with the right one regarding the current page.
-It means that if your original page contains a canonical, Weglot will automatically handle the canonical to respect the translated URL.
+Weglot will automatically replace the canonical tag with the right one for the current page when the canonical tag is added.
+This means that if your original page contains a canonical tag, Weglot will automatically handle it to respect the translated URL.

-There are lots of scenarios that cause canonical issues, but here are a few of the most common, according to Google.
+Many scenarios cause canonical issues, but according to Google, here are a few of the most common.

-The issue can be due to the fact that the value of the HTML "lang" attribute in your original content doesn't match with the hreflang tags added by Weglot.
+The issue can be caused by the fact that the value of the HTML "lang" attribute in your original content doesn't match the hreflang tags added by Weglot.

 For example, consider an HTML lang attribute set to "en-US" and a hreflang tag: